Hester den Boer is a Dutch independent investigative journalist and photographer.

 • Transport

-LOW COUNTRIES - Belgium as a drain on the Dutch cattle industry
+AMSTERDAM/BRUSSELS - Belgium acts as a bin for the Dutch livestock industry.

 Great Belgian hunger for Zeeland's farmland